FullstackGJJ/ynab-transaction-differ/src/TransactionDiffer/Domain.md

 An expert TransactionDiffer should always be able to:

-- Take two transaction lists, one referenceList, one outOfSyncList, and accurately give back verifiedList, missingList, and extraList
+- Take two transaction lists, one referenceList, one outOfSyncList, and accurately give back a correct transaction diff

 An expert TransactionDiffer under the right conditions can: